savadikarc/savadikarc/README.md

 ### Hi there 👋

-- I am Chinmay, an Electrical Engineer by education and a Software Engineer working on Machine Learning (Machine Learning Engineer, as the cool kids call it) by trade.
+- I am Chinmay, an Electrical Engineer by education and a Machine Learning Engineer by trade.
+- I will be joining North Carolina State University in Fall 21 as a Master's student in Electrical Engineering!
+Feel free to get in touch if you're in Raleigh!
 - I like exploring new ideas and discussing them with others.
-Feel free to get in touch!
+My current academic interests include Machine Learning, Computer Vision and Image Processing.

 <!--
-**savadikarc/savadikarc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...